Windmill-City/fcpu-zh-cn/readme.md

   For example:
   - `ugpf r1 [item=inserter] 'inserter_rotation_speed'`
   - `ugpf r1 [item=copper-ore] 'stack_size'` (this is a same as `uiss r1 [item=copper-ore]`)

+  You may use dot `.` for diving inside this prototypes.
+  To check if the item is a science pack use this example:
+  - `ugpf r1 [item=automation-science-pack] 'subgroup.name'`
+    `beq r1 'science-pack' :yeah_science_btch`

 * `uiss` dst[**R**] type[**T**/**R**]
   **DEPRECATED: please use `ugpf dst type 'stack_size'`**